1. Why do Comodo SSL Certificate cost considerably less than other Certification Authorities?

 5. Why does the secure part of the website say the name on the security certificate is invalid or does not match the name of the site?

-6. When trying to go to the site over https it displays the message 'The page cannot be displayed'?
+6. When trying to go to the site over https it displays the message 'The page cannot be displayed'.
+What does this mean?

 Usually caused by port 443 not allowed through firewall or by the SSL certificate not having a corresponding key file.